 Application and features

-This agreement is a complete contract for the sale of land.
+This agreement is a complete contract for the sale of land or property.
 When signed, both sides are committed to its terms.
 It does not require a separate or additional document other than the final transfer document for which you will require a solicitor.

-While the contract is open, the seller accepts restriction over actions which could adversely affect the condition or value of the land to the buyer.
+While the contract is open, the seller accepts restriction over actions which could adversely affect the condition or value of the land or property to the buyer.

 In case the seller is a limited company, the buyer can make the director guarantee this contract personally.